Rivian EDV: History

 Under the initial agreement, Amazon had exclusive rights to purchase the EDV for four years after the first batch was delivered, and the right of first refusal over any other companies seeking to purchase the EDV from Rivian for two additional years after that.
 Exclusivity is contingent on Amazon ordering 10,000 vans for each of the first two years of production, and if Amazon does not order 100,000 vans in total, the exclusivity arrangement is terminated.
 After Amazon placed a minimum order for 10,000 EDVs in 2023, Rivian entered negotiations to terminate the exclusivity agreement.

 Rivian listed the Delivery 500 and 700 on their website for other companies to purchase, starting in November 2023, prioritizing deliveries to larger fleets, scheduled to start in 2024; smaller fleets and individual vehicles are likely to start being delivered in 2025.
 The Delivery features the Rivian logo on the front instead of the Amazon logo.
 From March 25 to April 26, 2024, the United States Postal Service evaluated a Delivery 500 vehicle at the Vienna Post Office in Vienna, Virginia, as a potential commercial off-the-shelf vehicle for postal carriers.

+Rivian provided over 15,000 EDV vehicles to Amazon as of July 2024.
+By the end of 2025, Rivian had delivered 30,000 vans to Amazon.
+Rivian is developing new variants of the EDV, with an AWD variant that operates better in snow and ice, and one with a larger battery pack that provides 30% extra range.